---

 5. Plan how to scale to many customer companies and higher concurrency.

-Alternative to per-customer service accounts
+### Alternative to per-customer service accounts

 The per-customer service account pattern is the strongest isolation model.
 Some teams, especially B2C or lighter multi-tenant apps, opt for a simpler setup:

-• Keep a single writer service account that owns all customer databases.
+- Keep a **single writer service account** that owns all customer databases.

-• Create a read scaling token for that account and configure the flock size to target one duckling per concurrent end user (default max 16, adjustable via support).
+- Create a **[read scaling token](/key-tasks/authenticating-and-connecting-to-motherduck/read-scaling/)** for that account and configure the flock size to target one duckling per concurrent end user (default max 16, adjustable via support).
 For cost control, users can share a duckling, but that increases contention.

-• Have each end user connect in single attach mode to the one database they should see (md:<db>?attach_mode=single), which avoids carrying other attachments from the workspace.
+- Have each end user connect in **[single attach mode](/key-tasks/authenticating-and-connecting-to-motherduck/attach-modes/)** to the one database they should see (`md:<db>?attach_mode=single`), which avoids carrying other attachments from the workspace.

-• Use session_hint in the connection string to keep an end user pinned to the same read-scaling duckling for cache reuse and steadier latency.
+- Use [`session_hint`](/key-tasks/authenticating-and-connecting-to-motherduck/connecting-to-motherduck/#read-scaling-with-session-hints) in the connection string to keep an end user pinned to the same read scaling duckling for cache reuse and steadier latency.

 This model trades away service-account isolation in favor of operational simplicity.
 Ensure your security and compliance needs allow a shared service account before choosing it.
-Read-scaling replicas are eventually consistent.
-If you need fresher reads on demand, combine CREATE SNAPSHOT on the writer with REFRESH DATABASE on the read-scaling connections.

 Example connection string for an end user: